nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-setup.md

 The ability to run a notebook or a script from within the QHub terminal is now possible with the addition of [`kbatch`](https://github.com/kbatch-dev/kbatch). `kbatch` is a small project that let's the user submit jobs or cronjobs to the kubernetes API.
 Or in other words, this CLI tool allows a user to submit their notebook or script to run in a "headless" manner.

-The idea of batch jobs is useful in situations where you need no human interaction, besides submitting it as a job, and the results can be efficently saved to the cloud or other similar storage locations.
+The idea of batch jobs is useful in situations where you need no human interaction, besides submitting it as a job, and the results can be efficiently saved to the cloud or other similar storage locations.
 Batch jobs can also be submitted to run on a schedule, these are known as cronjobs, more on `kbatch cronjob` below.

 There are a few known limitations at the moment, these include:
 - no integration with the local QHub filesystem, besides the notebook or script itself